-We specialise in meeting the needs of pupils and students with complex learning difficulties through a waking day curriculum supported by a multi-professional team (teachers, therapists, learning and inclusion leads, learning mentors, nurse, support assistants and residential care staff) using a ‘blended’ provision of teaching, therapy and care.
-We offer day, extended day, boarding and flexi-boarding placements to Key Stages 2, 3, 4 and 5 pupils and students.
+We specialise in meeting the needs of pupils and students with complex learning difficulties through our curriculum, supported by a multi-professional team (teachers, therapists, learning and inclusion leads, learning mentors, nurse and support assistants) using a ‘blended’ provision of teaching, therapy and care.
+We offer day placements to Key Stages 2, 3, 4 and 5 pupils and students.

-The waking day curriculum extends experiences, skills and knowledge from the school day into an alternative, contextual, social learning environment which further promotes the development of appropriate communication and interaction and functional independence.
+The curriculum extends experiences, skills and knowledge from the school day into an alternative, contextual, social learning environment which further promotes the development of appropriate communication and interaction and functional independence.

 Who we provide for

-St Dominic’s School is for pupils and sixth form students between the ages of 7 to 19 all of whom have a statement of special educational needs who have a complex range of difficulties including ASD, SLI, ADHD, Dyspraxia, Dyslexia, ODD, OCD, ADD, CP, sensory and perceptual difficulties, MLD, hearing loss and other medical conditions.
+St Dominic’s School is for pupils and sixth form students between the ages of 7 to 19, all of whom have an EHCP who have a complex range of difficulties including ASD, SLI, ADHD, Dyspraxia, Dyslexia, ODD, OCD, ADD, CP, sensory and perceptual difficulties, MLD, hearing loss and other medical conditions.
 The pupils and students we admit come from varying educational backgrounds including mainstream education, other SEN providers, BESD schools and those who have been out of education for prolonged periods of time because of phobias and exclusions.
 Many pupils and students have more than one area of difficulty and an increasing number of pupils and students are presenting complex needs.

 Visiting our school

 Families and/or local authorities can make direct contact with St Dominic’s School and organise an informal visit to the site by contacting our Admissions and Family Liaison Manager.